Sedap Malam

-Sedap Malam (Indonesian for Sweetness of the Night) is a 1951 film directed by Ratna Asmara and produced by Djamaluddin Malik for Persari.
+Sedap Malam (Indonesian Sweetness of the Night, or a name of a night-blooming flower) is a 1951 film directed by Ratna Asmara and produced by Djamaluddin Malik for Persari.
 Starring Sukarsih and M. Pandji Anom, it follows a woman who descends into prostitution after her husband marries another woman.
 It was both Persari's first production and the first film directed by a woman in Indonesian history.

 Plot

 Over a period of several years, Patmah has worked to help her husband Tamin build his book-selling business into a large printing house.
 However, in the early 1940s, after the business begins to succeed Tamin takes on a younger wife.
 Outraged at her husband's polygyny, Patmah abandons him and goes to work as a nurse, leaving their four-year-old daughter Nuraini with her friend, Tinah.